Bounds for the annealed return probability on large finite percolation clusters: Results

-Grimmet [\ref{grim_num}] has given upper and lower bounds for $\kappa(p)$ in the case of Bernoulli percolation on the Euclidean lattice.
-They entail expansions which are not converging quickly in the regime of the retention probability $p$ being close to the critical value.
-We present the consequences of our bounds in terms of the expected cluster size $\chi(p)=\E_\mu[|\Cn|]$.
+In [\ref{grim_num}] there are upper and lower bounds for $\kappa(p)$ (there it is defined by $\E_\mu[1/|\Cn|] - \mu[|\Cn|=1]$) in the case of Bernoulli percolation on the Euclidean lattice.
+They entail expansions which are converging slowly in the regime of the retention probability $p$ being close to the critical value.
+We present the consequences of our bounds in terms of the expected cluster size $\chi(p)=\E_\mu[|\Cn|]$: